 Well, I’m 6 months into being a solopreneur now, and most mornings I still wake up in disbelief at how drastically different my life is.

-I really did work for every weekend back then.
-Daydreaming from Monday to Friday of that small window of time when I could sleep in, relax, and not have to type emails for 8 hours per in a tiny cubicle under fluorescent lights.
+I really did work every weekend back then.
+Daydreaming from Monday to Friday of that small window of time when I could sleep in, relax, and not have to type emails for 8 hours in a tiny cubicle under fluorescent lights.

 What’s in Store for the Next 6 Months?

 Short answer — your guess is as good as mine.
 Long answer — I hope to continue to grow my brand, launch my money coaching business, re-launch the Rich & Fit Bootcamp so more students can join, and just be open to whatever opportunities come my way.

 It’s so weird that as I’ve gotten older, I’ve become less and less worried about the future.
 I always thought I’d become more worried, but as I mentioned in the video, I think a lot of it has to do with having a solid financial plan in place.
 I may not know where my career will take me, but at least I know what’s going on with my finances.